davmre/sigvisa/README.txt

-This package contains the NET-VISA implementation.
-Network Vertically Integrated Seismological Analysis.
+This package contains the SIG-VISA implementation.
+Signal-based Vertically Integrated Seismological Analysis.

 - numpy and scipy are required.
 To test them, run: